zenml-io/zenml/docs/book/stacks-and-components/stack-deployment/cloud-stacks/minimal-gcp-stack.md

 As the orchestrator this guide will use Vertex AI to run the pipelines.
 As a serverless service Vertex is a great choice for quick prototyping of your MLOps stack.
-THe orchestrator can be switched out at any point in the future for a more use-case and budget appropriate solution.
+THe orchestrator can be switched out at any point in the future for a more use-case- and budget-appropriate solution.

 {% tabs %}
 {% tab title="CLI" %}